SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 2. Select a period of time
 3. Click on `Search` to see your saved query events

+    !!!
+Disclamer
+    The saved queries are stored locally on the user's browser.
+Ensure that you do not have a task or setting that cleans your browser cookies, as this will result in the loss of your favorite queries.

 ### Date

 It is possible to select the period of time to be taken into consideration when using a filter.
 You can use: